 Adventure Bound is GW's outdoor co-curricular, pre-orientation experience for new, incoming first-year students.
 Meet fellow students, learn more about life at GW, and build lasting memories in the great outdoors.
 Each Adventure Bound is led by experienced student guides to help you transition to GW and college life.
-Adventure Bound is open to first year students and transfer students on-campus or in the Washington D.C. area.
-The program for spring 2021 is currently at capacity.
-More information will be released over the summer about the fall program for students new to GW.
+This year, Adventure Bound will be held starting Friday, August 20 - Tuesday, August 24, 2021.

 "I loved the bonding and friendship that evolved from the shared experiences.
 Being with everyone and fostering these new connections made it completely worth it."

 View our Adventure Bound trips below for fall 2021.
 Adventure Bound programs begin with an orientation and welcome dinner in the evening on Friday, August 20th, and conclude in the afternoon on Tuesday, August 24th.
 All of our trips are open to a variety of skill levels, including those new to outdoor activities.

 Ready to explore your new city and experience the best of the outdoors locally?
 New students will stay in their own housing accommodations but gather during the day exploring DC, participating in three outdoor activities and an environmental service opportunity.
 Outdoor activities include indoor rock climbing, kayaking or paddleboarding on the Potomac River, and hiking in Rock Creek Park.
 Explore your new home while building relationships with other students in your community.